kubernetes-sigs/lws/site/content/en/docs/concepts/disaggregatedset/_index.md

-**DisaggregatedSet** is a Kubernetes controller and CRD (Custom Resource Definition) that extends LeaderWorkerSet (LWS) to support **disaggregated inference** workloads — use cases where different phases of inference (e.g., prefill, decode, encode) need to run on separate, independently-scaled groups of pods.
+**DisaggregatedSet** is a Kubernetes controller and CRD (Custom Resource Definition) that extends LeaderWorkerSet (LWS) to support **disaggregated inference** workloads — use cases where different roles (e.g., prefill, decode, encode) need to run on separate, independently-scaled groups of pods.

 This is especially useful for large language model (LLM) inference services where:

-- The **prefill** phase (generating the initial KV cache from the input prompt) is compute-bound and benefits from larger pod groups.
+- The **prefill** role (generating the initial KV cache from the input prompt) is compute-bound and benefits from larger pod groups.
-- The **decode** phase (token-by-token autoregressive generation) is memory-bandwidth-bound and can run on smaller groups.
+- The **decode** role (token-by-token autoregressive generation) is memory-bandwidth-bound and can run on smaller groups.
-- The **encode** phase (optional context encoding) may have different resource requirements from either.
+- The **encode** role (optional context encoding) may have different resource requirements from either.

-DisaggregatedSet was introduced in [KEP-766](https://github.com/kubernetes-sigs/lws/tree/main/keps/766-DisaggregatedSet) to address these multi-phase, multi-resource serving patterns with a single, declarative Kubernetes resource.
+DisaggregatedSet was introduced in [KEP-766](https://github.com/kubernetes-sigs/lws/tree/main/keps/766-DisaggregatedSet) to address these multi-role, multi-resource serving patterns with a single, declarative Kubernetes resource.

 ## Relationship to LeaderWorkerSet